alisatl/alisatl.github.io/about.md

 permalink: /about/
 ---

-Homepage is under development
+Homepage is under permanent development

 ### More Information

-... coming soon...
+Affiliated with the [Ronin Institute for Independent Scholarship](http://ronininstitute.org) since September 2021.

 ### Contact me